JurijsNazarovs/warping_node/README.md

-Official repository of the paper (AICC 2022) ["Image2Gif: Generating Continuous Realistic Animations with Warping NODEs"](demo/paper.pdf), Warping Neural ODE.
+Official repository of the paper (AI for Content Creation (AICC) Workshop, CVPR 2022) ["Image2Gif: Generating Continuous Realistic Animations with Warping NODEs"](demo/paper.pdf), Warping Neural ODE.

 *Repository is under construction.*

+If you like our work, please give us a star.

 ![](demo/images/smile_teaser.png "Demonstration of Warping Neural ODE" )
 ![](demo/images/smile_vf.png "Demonstration of Warping Neural ODE" )
 ![](demo/images/warpode.png "Demonstration of Warping Neural ODE" )

-If you like our work, please give us a star.
 <!-- If you use our code in your research projects, please cite our paper as -->
 <!-- ``` -->
 <!-- @inproceedings{nazarovs2021variational, -->